Africa with Wilderness Safaris

 Explorations with Wilderness Safaris

 Desert Rhino Camp lies amongst rolling, rocky hills of the 450 000-hectare Palmwag Concession.
 This region is marked for its tranquil, minimalist beauty, surprising wealth of arid-adapted wildlife and the largest free-roaming black rhino population in Africa.

-Desert Rhino Camp consists of eight raised Meru-style canvas tents with front verandas to take in the sweeping valley in front dotted with scattered euphorbia and ancient welwitschia plants, and the Etendeka Mountains.
-The comfortable tented dining and lounge area is also elevated with partially open sides offering those panoramic views.
-Evening meals are taken around the fire pit, in front of the lapa, and there is a swimming pool.
+Set in a wide valley, accommodation at Desert Rhino Camp consists of eight raised Meru-style canvas tents with front verandas to take in the sweeping views in front dotted with scattered euphorbia and ancient welwitschia plants, and the dramatic Etendeka Mountains.
+The comfortable tented dining and lounge area is also elevated with partially open sides offering those panoramic views while a swimming pool provides a refreshing respite during the midday heat.
+Evening meals are often taken around the fire pit under the starry skies, known for their clarity.

 Track the endangered black rhino on foot or by vehicle.

 Take a guided nature walk and discover the smaller creatures of the desert.

 Spend a full day observing desert-adapted wildlife, complete with a packed picnic lunch.

 Delve into the geological wonders of this stark area of the world.

 Have a dinner on your veranda enveloped by an incredible night sky.

 Meet the Save the Rhino Trust (SRT) trackers and team.